10 Taipei Beaches and Coastal Parks Worth Checking Out

 How to get to Wai Ao: The local train from Taipei to Wai Ao station takes about two hours.
 From the train station, walk south along the highway or beachside path.
 If you’re driving and want to reach the surfing section, turn in on Wushi Harbor Road (烏石港路) or at Toucheng Dongqing Temple (頭城董慶寺).

-Two Coastal Parks
+Best Coastal Parks

 Longdong

 There’s no sandy beach at Longdong (龍洞, literally “dragon cave”), about halfway between Keelung City and Fulong Beach.
 But Longdong is Northern Taiwan’s adventure activity capital.
-While its a magnet for outdoor activity lovers, it is well off the beaten tourist path.
+While it’s a magnet for outdoor activity lovers, it is well off the beaten tourist path.

 This rocky cove on the northeast coast features some of the best rock climbing opportunities in Taiwan, snorkeling and scuba diving, as well as some pretty awesome cliff diving.